Hawar Islands: Geography

 Although there are 36 islands in the group, many of the smaller islands are little more than sand or shingle accumulations on areas of exposed bedrock molded by the ongoing processes of sedimentation and accretion.

-The World Heritage Site application named 8 major islands (see table hereafter), which conforms to the description of the islands when first surveyed as consisting of 8 or 9 islands.
+The World Heritage Site application named 8 major islands, which conforms to the description of the islands when first surveyed as consisting of 8 or 9 islands.
 It has often been described as an archipelago of 16 islands.
 Janan Island, to the south of Hawar island, is not legally considered to be a part of the group and is owned by Qatar.

-Separatist movement

-Hawari separatists have a representative in France, who advocates the creation of an independent Emirate of Hawar islands.
-The source, however, does not say what real support the separatist movement has in Hawar Islands.

-The flag of the separatist movement was seen in Paris on 1 May 2002.
-The flag is a dark red rectangle with a white triangle at hoist.
-The triangle is separated from the red field by a green border, and there are two thin green stripes in the upper and lower parts of the flag.
-A 14-ray yellow sun outlined in brown is placed inside the white triangle.

-Dark red stands for the national pride and the fatherland, green for spring, and white for purity.

 Flora and fauna

-The islands are home to many bird species, notably Socotra cormorants.
-There are small herds of Arabian oryx and sand gazelle on Hawar island, and the seas around support a large population of dugong.
+There are small herds of Arabian oryx and sand gazelle on Hawar island, and the seas around support sea turtles and a large population of dugongs.

+The islands are home to many bird species.
+The archipelago has been designated an Important Bird Area by BirdLife International because it supports significant populations of western reef egrets, Socotra cormorants (with some 200,000–300,000 adults recorded in 1992, making it the largest known breeding concentration in the world), Saunders's and white-cheeked terns, and sooty falcons.
+Other breeding birds include Caspian and bridled terns, and ospreys.
+Wintering birds include great crested grebes and greater flamingos.